tpope/vim-rvm/README.markdown

 > RVM doesn't work in my Vim.

-You're using zsh on OS X, aren't you?
-Move that stupid `/etc/zshenv` to `/etc/zshrc`.
+You're using zsh on OS X Yosemite or earlier, aren't you?
+Move that stupid `/etc/zshenv` to `/etc/zprofile`, which is where it correctly lives on El Capitan.

 ## Self-Promotion